yeemachine/kalidokit/README.md

 ## Remixable Vtuber Template with KalidoKit

 Quick-start your Vtuber app with this simple remixable example on Glitch.
 Face, full-body, and hand tracking in under 350 lines of javascript.
 This demo uses Mediapipe Holistic for body tracking, Three.js + Three-VRM for rendering models, and KalidoKit for the kinematic calculations.
-Feel free to make it your own!
+This demo uses a minimal amount of easing to smooth animations, but feel free to make it your own!

 <a href="https://glitch.com/edit/#!/remix/kalidokit-template"><img alt="Remix on Glitch" src="https://cdn.gomix.com/f3620a78-0ad3-4f81-a271-c8a4faa20f86%2Fremix-button.svg"></a>